GBLSMA/docassemble-MotionTutorial/README.md

 It's a good idea to test the interview as you go along.
 A quick way to test a question is to temporarily mark it as "`mandatory: True`".
 That will force Docassemble to ask the question.

 ### Putting it all together
-Once you have created the interview questions, it's time to start replacing the text in the template with the variable names.
-Notice that it is important to follow this order.
-Your interview will generate an error if a variable is used in the template before there is a question that defines it.
+Once you have created the interview questions, it's time to start replacing the text in the template with the variable names. **Notice that it is important to update the interview before updating the template.
+Your interview will generate an error if a variable is used in the template before there is a question that defines it.**

 In the Word Document template `Motion to Dismiss-Original.docx`, start by replacing one or two of the items with the `variable` name.
 For example, if you chose to name the `variable` holding the name of the court with the logical `court_name`, replace the text "Culver Court" with {% raw %}{{ court_name }}{% endraw %}.